axonepro/sdk-ooti/CONTRIB.md

 <!-- LICENSE -->
 ## License

-Copyright (C) 2016-2021 AxonePro S.A.S. legal@ooti.co All Rights Reserved
+Copyright (C) 2016-2022 AxonePro S.A.S. legal@ooti.co All Rights Reserved

-This file is part of axonepro.com.
+This file is part of ooti.co.

 Unauthorized copying of any file in this project, via any medium is strictly prohibited.
 Proprietary and confidential